Penetration Testing: Mortgage Company

-To evaluate the security of their sensitive customer data, the MB engaged HBS to perform an external penetration test - an IT security test performed from outside of the network (akin to the way a hacker attack would take place).
+To evaluate the security of their sensitive customer data, the MB engaged HBS to perform an external penetration test.
 Upon completion of the testing, HBS provides a report detailing security holes, where they were found, what they mean, and the specific detail on how to correct the issues.

 Testing resulted in a 55 page pen testing report containing many vulnerabilities:

 - Unsupported Operating Systems: High Bit Security identified vulnerabilities on these platforms that could allow full breach of the server, and the operating system provider is no longer providing security patches.
-Well known exploits exist on these platforms, and are regularly taken advantage of by the hacking community.
+Well known exploits exist on these platforms, and are regularly exploited.

-- Firewall / Database Server Misconfiguration: High Bit Security identified a misconfiguration that exposed what was supposed to be an internal only database server directly to the Internet.
-Compounding this issue was the fact that the database server was susceptible to remote code execution and memory corruption vulnerabilities.
+- Firewall / Database Server Misconfiguration: We identified a misconfiguration that exposed what was supposed to be an internal only database server directly to the Internet.
+Compounding this issue was the fact that the database server was susceptible to remote code execution due to memory corruption vulnerabilities.
 The combination of these additional vulnerabilities would have made it possible to remotely take full control of the database server.

 - SSL vulnerabilities were identified with both weak encryption cipher strength and vulnerable communication protocols.
-Both of these issues would allow man in the middle attacks to intercept and decrypt traffic that was intended to be encrypted.
+Both of these issues would allow man in the middle attacks to intercept and decrypt traffic that was intended to be protected by encryption.